 What is the focal point triggering their “rich” descriptions?
-Certainly, it’s not the agave piñas I was sitting on or the blue Oaxacan sky in the background, as photogenic as they are.
+Certainly, it is not the agave piñas I was sitting on or the blue Oaxacan sky in the background, as photogenic as they are.

 The only possible focal point triggering their ire and disdain is none other than me, the woman in the image.
 Are these men actually reacting to any lifestyle or message projected by myself or by Erstwhile?
-Or are they reacting on instinct that unabashed displays aesthetics and design in combination with the woman in the image — a female owner, not a “booth babe” — are threats on their turf?
+Or are they reacting on instinct that unabashed displays of aesthetics and design — by a woman in charge, not a “booth babe” — are threats on their turf?
 That this woman, as an object in and of herself, is rich and lavish because she is wearing a pretty dress, and thus not to be taken seriously?

 Granted, these men may dislike Erstwhile’s typeface and bottle design either way.
 But, how much would that have affected their overall opinions of Erstwhile, let alone lead them to dismiss Erstwhile off the cuff based on only one image?

 There is, nonetheless, a difference between negative feedback and trolling.
 This discussion thread on Reddit was not ordinary consumer feedback.
-I saw no conversation about Erstwhile’s mezcals, their production processes, their producers, etc. In fact, none of the people in the discussion group appeared to have even tried Erstwhile’s mezcals.
-Instead, the conversation focused on attacking a picture of a woman (me) sitting on some agave, and voicing their general dislike (or jealousy?) of Erstwhile’s typeface, bottle design and images.
+I saw no conversation about Erstwhile’s mezcals, our production processes, our producers, etc. In fact, none of the people in the discussion group had even tried any of Erstwhile’s mezcals.
+Instead, the conversation focused on attacking a picture of a woman sitting on some agave, and voicing their general dislike (or jealousy?) of Erstwhile’s typeface, bottle design and images.